CodeWithSaurabhYadav/SmallWebProjects/README.md

 4. **GymPage**: A web page for a gym or fitness center.
 Discover how to build a professional-looking website for a business with HTML and CSS.

-5. **ValorantGuide**: (New) An exciting project related to Valorant.
+5. **ValorantGuide**: An exciting project related to Valorant.
 Explore this project to find out what it's all about.
+Its a basic mod for skillcaped.com.

+6. **Blog**: (Updated) Share your thoughts, ideas, and expertise with this blog project.
+Update and customize it to create your own blog platform.

-6. **FingerprintScanner**: (New) This project might involve biometric authentication or security concepts.
-Check it out to learn more about web security and authentication.
+7. **FingerprintScanner**: This project is a simulation of biometric authentication animation.
+Check it out to learn more about animation..

 ## Getting Started